taro9710/java-skills-baseline/README.md

 1. Make commits frequently.
 This way they are easier to patch or revert, and it helps us to work in a more organized way.

 2. Never commit work in progress.

+## OOP

+### 1. Introduction

+Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects".
+Objects can have attributes, methods (witch will determine the behaviour of the object) and relations (with other objects).